Ciatek-Angular/Intro-to-Routing/README.md

-# Introduction to Routing
+# Introduction to Child Routes

 Learning Outcomes
 -------------------------
-- Know how routing setup
-- know that CommonModule is important inside RouterModule
-- Know how to navigate using routerLinks
+- Know About Child Routes